hande-qmc/hande/documentation/users_guide/manual.rst

 It is possible to interact with running FCIQMC calculations.

-After each FCIQMC update cycle, hubbard checks for the existence of the file FCIQMC.COMM in the current working directory for all processors.
+After each FCIQMC update cycle, HANDE checks for the existence of the file FCIQMC.COMM in the current working directory for all processors.
 If FCIQMC.COMM exists, then the file is read and any modified parameters are then used for the rest of the calculation.
 FCIQMC.COMM is deleted after it is read in to prevent